 - Pay off debts.

-Trauma Insurance is not a replacement for Income Protection Insurance or private health insurance.
+Trauma insurance is not a replacement for income protection or private health insurance.
 It’s designed to help pay off debts and the costs of rehabilitation.
 You could use the money to pay for specialists or medical bills, make modifications to your home, pay off your mortgage or cover rental payments.

 There may be significant differences between trauma insurance products from different insurance companies.
 These differences can include the number of medical conditions covered, but also the definitions of these particular medical conditions.
 It is important to consider the definition of each condition when selecting which product to purchase.
-Many companies will offer both basic and comprehensive polices (that cover a broader range of medical events).
+Many companies will offer both basic and comprehensive polices so you can choose what level of coverage fits your budget best.

-Trauma Insurance is relatively more expensive compared to other forms of life insurance.
-Like other life insurance products, Trauma Insurance premiums can vary according to:
+Trauma insurance is relatively more expensive compared to other forms of life insurance.
+Like other life insurance products, trauma insurance premiums are personalised for your situation.
+They can vary according to: